BaldrianSector/QLab-ShortcutMapper-master/README.md

 If you need more information, please check the [code by Waldo Bronchart](https://github.com/waldobronchart/ShortcutMapper)

-Regarding pull requests you'll create a branch like `feature/descriptive-feature-name` from the `master` branch and start working in that.
+Regarding pull requests, you'll create a branch like `feature/descriptive-feature-name` from the `master` branch and start working in that.
 Once you're done, you'll create a pull request that merges into the `dev` branch.
 This allows me to test your changes before it is published to the `master` branch.

 For bug fixes, you'll name your branch `fix/descriptive-bug-name`.